MangelMaxime/Nacara/docs/content/plugins/search.md

 ---

 A search box in the navbar and a modal behind it, over an index [Pagefind](https://pagefind.app) builds from your pages.
-It runs in the reader's browser, so you have no service to pay for, no account to create and nothing to keep running.
+It runs in the reader's browser: no service, no account, nothing to keep running.

 ## Add it